jensendarren/machine-learning-with-python/README.md

 Don't apply more degrees than you really need to fit your data with a polynomial.
 Try to visualize your fit.
 Also use calculate r-squared value and see if that indicates a good fit or not.

 There are techniques called train/test that can detect overfitting that will be covered later.

+### Multivariate Regression

+This is the case where you may have a set of data that relies on more than one variable that influences the data.

+For example, predicting the price of a car based on its attributes, like body style, brand, mileage, age, doors etc.

+This works by using coefficients for each factor.
+For example:

+`price = α + β<sub>1</sub>milage + β<sub>2</sub>age + β<sub>3</sub>doors`

+In the formulae above each coefficient (β1, β2 etc) indicates how important each factor is (when all normalized).
+So as the coefficient tends to zero then this indicates that the factor is probably less important to the observation we are trying to predict.